September 23, 2020 | Mark Paradies

 It could be that they have unreasonable expectations.
 They want all investigations to be finished with minimal effort and have corrective actions that require little to no work.

-If unreasonable expectations your problem, no amount of incident investigation improvement will help you meet management’s expectations.
+Do your managers have unreasonable expectations?
+Then, no amount of incident investigation improvement will help you meet these unreasonable expectations.
 You need help getting your management to understand what a reasonable incident investigation and corrective actions can accomplish.
-Contact us about an executive briefing to set their expectations.
+CONTACT US about an executive briefing to set their expectations.

-They may even realize that they have seen this incident before and that the corrective actions didn’t stop a repeat incident (repeat incidents).
+They may even realize that they have seen this incident before and that the corrective actions didn’t stop repeat incidents.

 In those cases, management is asking you to improve your incident investigations.
 Once again, you need to respond by making improved incident investigations happen.